AhmetCavus/Collect.IO/README.md

 ### Initial Data

-Before running the server for the first time, you can itially add data to the database by providing a js script under the updates folder.
+Before running the server for the first time, you can initially add data to the database by providing a js script under the updates folder.
 Here you can add more scripts in order to update the database.
 Therefore, consider the semantic versioning.